EaseDeFi/arNXM/README.md

 This code has not been fully tested and is not audited.
 It is not on mainnet and will not be until testing is complete and multiple audits have been done.
 <br>
 <br>
-If you'd like to read more about the arNXM vault, please visit https://app.gitbook.com/@armorfi/s/armor/products/arnxm-yield-vault
+If you'd like to read more about the arNXM vault, please visit the "ArNXM: Yield Vault" section of https://armorfi.gitbook.io/armor/